 They know nothing, they understand nothing; their eyes are plastered over so they cannot see, and their minds closed so they cannot understand. – Isaiah 44:18 (NIV)

-The god of this age has blinded the minds of unbelievers, so that they cannot see the light of the gospel that displays the glory of Christ, who is the image of God. – 2 Corinthians 4:4 (NIV)
+In whose case the god of this world has blinded the minds of the unbelieving so that they might not see the light of the gospel of the glory of Christ, who is the image of God. – 2 Corinthians 4:4

 I couldn’t help but notice one important thing as I read these passages – an open mind leads to understanding and salvation, but a closed mind makes us blind to the truth.

 The enemy has no ability to create, so he makes every effort to distort, mimic, and/or redefine the things of God.
 The enemy’s definition of having an open mind is tolerance.
 We open our minds and fill it with anything and everything.
 But that was never God’s intention.
 He longed for our minds to be open so that we could fill it with nothing but Him.

 So how do we pursue an open mind in Christ?

 But their minds were hardened; for until this very day at the reading of the old covenant the same veil remains unlifted, because it is removed in Christ.
 But to this day whenever Moses is read, a veil lies over their heart; but whenever a person turns to the Lord, the veil is taken away. – 2 Corinthians 3:14-16